 Before I know this shortcut key, I do this

 The exact equivalent shortcut key should be Control + Shift + /.
-Because it requires extra key press, it slows me down.
+Because it requires an extra key press, it slows me down.
 Thus, Control + / is good enough for me.

 2. Go to declaration (Control + B)